Category: Moderate Adventure.

 Day 05 :

-The Markha valley trail continues pass old stone-mills, a ruined castle and the auspicious monastery of Techa, which proudly perches upon a cliff that looms above Markha.
-The path then intersects the river several times before cutting through the last hamlets in the valley.
-After leaving the village of Umlung, we will be afforded our first view of mighty Mt.
-Kang Yatse (6400m), which will stay in sight until we cross Kongmaru La.
-After we break for lunch in the village of Hangkar (the last one in the valley), we will continue onward to the lovely green pasture of Thachungste (4100m), where we will make camp.
+The trail continues along the Markha River, past old stone-mills, a ruined castle and the village of Hankar, the last one in the valley.
+After leaving the village of Umlung, we will get our first view of snowy peaks above Nimaling, which will stay in sight until we cross Kongmaru La.
+Our campsite for tonight will be the lovely green pasture of Thachungste.

 Day 06 :

-Today the trail will lead us up to the beautiful plateau of Nimaling, where the people of the Markha Valley bring their herds to graze during the summer months.
-At 4700m, Nimaling is the highest camp (4600m) on the trek, giving us spectacular views of the huge peak of Kang Yatse to the right.
+Today we will gradually climb our way up to Nimaling, where the people of Markha Valley bring their herds of Yaks and sheep to graze during the summer months.
+Nimaling is the highest camp on the trek providing us with the spectacular views of the snowy peak of Kangyatse (6400 m) and the endless range of mountains that go as far as the eye can see.

 Day 07 :